 This post contains affiliate links.
 Click here to read my affiliate policy.

 Ask any mom if she wants a shorter, easier labor, and she’ll tell you yes for sure.
 While healthy food choices are vital to having the best pregnancy, certain herbs have been proven to help as well.
+I often sipped on this Lavender milk tea to help relax during my third trimester.
 Drink this delicious and nutrient dense pregnancy tea for your best labor and delivery yet.

 Nettle is a nutritive herb that’s primarily used to balance iron levels during pregnancy.
 It’s full of potassium, calcium, magnesium and silicic acid.
 While this one is safely and commonly used by women everywhere, during pregnancy, excessive amounts aren’t recommended since it has such a stimulating effect on the uterus. (source)

 This is really the star of the show here.
 Red raspberry leaf has been used for centuries by women to tighten and tone the uterus, prepping it for labor.
 It can also help the uterus contract back to its proper size after delivery.
 There have been plenty of studies showing the benefits of this herb for pregnant women.
 This study in particular found that:

 Women who ingest raspberry leaf might be less likely to receive an artificial rupture of their membranes, or require a caesarean section, forceps or vacuum birth than the women in the control group.

 This earthy tasting herb is packed with nutrition, including carotene, trace minerals, and calcium.
 It has protective, hormone balancing effects, and we all know how crazy hormones can get during pregnancy!
 Even better, it helps to stimulate lactation and increase breastmilk quality, making it the perfect addition to a pregnancy tea. (source)